What is Anthelmintic (Drench) Resistance?

 Drenching adult stock

 - The aim should be to achieve a balance between maximising animal production and minimising selection pressure on the worm population.
 An adult ewe or cow in good condition that is on satisfactory feed does not need to be routinely drenched.
-Drenching should be based on feed levels, age of animals, pregnancy status, parasite burdens, and other factors.
+Drenching decisions should be based on feed levels, body condition, age of animals, pregnancy status and parasite monitoring data (where possible).

-- Hoggets and two tooths often need to be treated differently to mature ewes.
+- Hoggets and two tooths often need to be monitored and treated differently to mature ewes.
+Heifers calving at two years old may need different parasite management from adult cows on some farms.

 Refugia involves ensuring that some drench susceptible worms are maintained in the worm population to breed.